PainterQubits/Unitful.jl/docs/src/index.md

 !!! note
     Quantities in `°C` or `⁠°F` always unit-convert under an affine transformation that takes their relative scales into account.
-To avoid ambiguities that can lead to incorrect results, the units `°C` and `°F` cannot be used in Unitful to represent temperature differences.
+To avoid ambiguities that can lead to incorrect results, the units `°C` and `°F` cannot be used in Unitfu to represent temperature differences.
 Fortunately, `1°C - 0°C == 1K` and `1°F - 0°F == 1Ra`, so the absolute temperature scales Kelvin (`K`) and Rankine (`Ra`) can be used easily to represent temperature differences.